phillima/arthas/paper.md

 The class structure might not be enough to allow a specific behavior or routine to be executed, and therefore additional metadata can be configured on the programming elements.
 Afterward, a framework or tool consumes them and executes the desired behavior.
 For instance, metadata can be used to generate source code, compile-time verification, framework adaptation [@Guerra2010a], perform object-relational mapping, object-XML mapping and so forth.

-Custom metadata can be configured using external storage, such as a database or an XML file~\cite{Fernandes2010}.
-This approach adds verbosity to the system since it is necessary to inform a complete path between the referenced element and its metadata.
-Another alternative is to define code conventions.
-Developing with this method can be productive; however, it is limited when it comes to configuring more complex metadata.
-For this reason, some programming languages provide features that allow custom metadata to be defined and included directly on programming elements.
-This feature is supported in languages such as Java, through the use of annotations and in C# #, by attributes.
-A benefit is that the metadata definition is closer to the programming element, and its definition is less verbose than external approaches.
-Also, the metadata is being explicitly defined in the source code as opposed to code convention approaches.

-Annotations are a feature of the Java language, which became official on version 1.5, spreading, even more, the use of this technique in the development community.
-Some base APIs, starting in Java EE 5, like EJB 3.0 and JPA, use metadata in the form of annotations extensively.
-This native support to annotations encourages many Java frameworks and API developers to adopt the metadata-based approach in their solutions.
-They were also a response to the tendency of keeping the metadata files inside the source code itself, instead of using separate files \citep{CORDOBASANCHEZ2016}.

 ```java
 @Entity